 My practice is rooted in historical research that interrogates the complex legacies of colonialism.
 I have worked with sound, moving image and installations that incorporate a wide variety of evocative and symbolic materials such as sugar, blue soap, wood, beading, wallpaper and hessian bags.

 Previously, I have examined vernacular architecture in relation to Caribbean and British history and the ways in which imperialist powers enforced their civilising project as a form of cultural subjugation.
-Primitive Matters: Huts, 2010, pairs small sculptures of ad-hoc, wooden houses against an imposing projected image of the ‘Magnificient Seven’, a series of large pseudo-European style homes previously occupied by religious leaders, civic figures and plantation owners.
+Primitive Matters: Huts, 2010, pairs small sculptures of ad-hoc, wooden houses against an imposing projected image of the ‘Magnificient Seven’, a series of large pseudo-European style homes previously occupied by religious leaders, wealthy merchants, and plantation owners.
 The work is typical of my approach, merging difficult and oppositional imagery to make an emotional and intellectual demand on the viewer.

 In other installations I have incorporated Victorian wallpaper, which was often used to inculcate and market sound moral values to a mass audience.
 I use it to subvert and undermine its original intentions.
 Also, in White Shadows: Presence and Resistance, 2015, I expand on this exploration of enslavement and empire.
 It encompasses suspended casts made from sugar that recall Barbadian chattel houses.
 Over time, the sculptures deteriorate and lose their form, with the sugar dripping onto the floor.
 The image of these small movable houses recall the plantation era and the insecurity of their occupants.
 The work incorporates the imagery and material of slavery, invoking its violent memory and presenting it as an open wound.